p2pcommons/specs/module.md

 ### Object structure

-`dat.json` MUST be a valid singular object and MUST NOT be an array of objects.
+`dat.json` MUST be valid JSON consisting of a singular object and MUST NOT be an array of objects.

 The `dat.json` object MUST contain the key/value pairs `title`, `description`, `url`, `links`, `p2pcommons`.